 Shared ACRs

-The client may prompt for authentication, in which case SSO will not be allowed - the client explicitly asked for the user to login again.
+request parameter, in which case SSO will not be allowed - the client explicitly asked for the user to login again.

 The Request Parameters for SSO

-A few of the request parameters specifically affect SSO; acr_values
+A few of the request parameters specifically affect SSO: acr_values

 , max_age